koerding/testing/test.md

 | 1.
 Introduction to Bias | Understand the concept of biases in research. | **Activity**: "Spot the Bias" - Show students a fake research summary and have them identify potential biases. | **Example**: Andrew Wakefield's 1998 study on the MMR vaccine and autism. |
 | 2.
 P-Hacking & Exclusion Criteria Bias | Delve into manipulating data for desired results. | **Activity**: "Hack Your Way" & "Exclude to Conclude" combined – showing the dangers of data manipulation. | **Example**: A scientist losing their job due to discovered p-hacking in their research. |
 | 3.
 Empowerment & Solutions | Equip students to counteract biases. | **Activity**: "Bias-Free Design" - Students design a mini-study accounting for biases. | **Example**: The adoption of double-blind trials in medical research. |

-I hope this provides a good starting point for your course!
-Adjustments can be made as per specific needs and feedback from students.

 # Calculating necessary sample size and the mistaken inferences that come with not doing so